-5. Motor overhauling: Electrical motors are present in abundance on ships .
-These motors drive several other machinery systems such as pumps, fans, purifiers etc. Maintenance of these motors are to be done as per the planned maintenance system and during breakdown.
+5. Motor overhauling: Electrical motors are present in abundance on ships.
+These motors drive several other machinery systems such as pumps, fans, purifiers etc. Maintenance of these motors is to be done as per the planned maintenance system and during the breakdown.
 The complete overhauling procedure of motors must be known by marine engineer including the safety procedures required.
 Learn more about motor overhauling here.

 7. Battery Charging onboard: Batteries are used mainly for emergency power backup and for operating emergency LSA such as lifeboat.
 The charging and maintenance of the batteries have to be performed at regular interval of time and marine engineers bust be aware of this process.
 Learn more about battery charging here.

-8. Adjusting load sensor of mooring winch: The mooring winch is an important machinery used for berthing a ship to the jetty.
+8. Adjusting the load sensor of mooring winch: The mooring winch is important machinery used for berthing a ship to the jetty.
 The immense load applied by the mooring ropes on the winch is handled in a safe limit by a load sensor.
-If the load exceeds the limits, the sensor will trip the mooring winch to safe guard the machine.
+If the load exceeds the limits, the sensor will trip the mooring winch to safeguard the machine.
 A marine engineer must know the procedure to adjust the load sensor of a mooring winch.
-Learn how to adjust load sensor of mooring winches here.
+Learn how to adjust the load sensor of mooring winches here.

 These are some of the important and most common electrical jobs marine engineers must know onboard ships.
 Do you know any other important point that must be added here?
 Let us know in the comments below.